OWRC/interpolants/sources/climate-data-service.md

 $$

 where $d_a$ is the vapour pressure deficit (Pa) and $f(u)$ is an empirical wind-function (m/s), where $u$ is wind speed (m/s).
-[Calibration of the model has been made against pan evaporation stations](/interpolants/interpolation/calc/panET/PanEvaporation.html)

 The advantage here is the ability to neglect the need for for the radiative terms used in Penman-Monteith (1965), Priestly-Taylor (1972), Jensen-Haise (1963), etc.---a *rare* data set that is hard to interpolate due to the influence of cloud cover--good to avoid.
+[Calibration of the model has been made against pan evaporation stations](/interpolants/interpolation/calc/panET/PanEvaporation.html).

 # Data Interpolation